Agave: planting, growing, and caring for

 - Apply a fertiliser low in nitrogen 3 to 4 times during the summer period

-- As soon as the risk of frost has passed, gradually place the pot in the sun if it has been stored for winter to prevent the foliage from burning irreparably
+- Once the risk of frost has passed, gradually place the pot in the sun if it has been stored for winter to prevent the foliage from burning irreparably

 The Agave filifera is adorned with long white filaments.